sappelhoff/pyprep/examples/README.rst

-.. _general_examples:
+:orphan:

 Examples Gallery
 ================

-Here we show some exemplary use cases for pyprep.
+Here we show some exemplary use cases for PyPREP.

 .. contents:: Contents
    :local: